John-Abbott-College/4A8-Notes/UserStories.md

-# User Stories for Assignment 3
+# User Stories for Milestones 3 and 4

 ## EPIC Bug Fixes and Proper Coding

 ### Create stories for all failing unit tests

 As a user of the Budget API,

 I am able to rely on the proper functioning of this API.